anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Let us refer to the data traffic networking configuration depicted in the figure above to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table `Configuration of Basic Flavor Capabilities`_.

-.. _Configuration of Basic Flavor Capabilities:
+.. _`Configuration of Basic Flavor Capabilities`:

 .. list-table:: Configuration of Basic Flavor Capabilities
    :widths: 20 10 10 10
    :header-rows: 1